metrorailings/OwlBlog/content/posts/week-3-circa-picks.md

 #### _Key Injuries_

 San Francisco will be coming into this game without the services of their main tailbacks, that's for sure.
-More concerning though is that Arik Armstead hasn't been practicing at all this week.
+More worrying though is that Arik Armstead hasn't been practicing at all this week.
 The 49ers need all their top defensive linemen suited up when Aaron Rodgers comes into town.

 #### History